 An ISA must be able to perform the below job responsibilities.

 - Conferring with users to discuss data access needs, security violations, and programming changes

-- Monitoring computer virus reports
+- Monitoring computer virus reports for security risks

 - Modifying security files to incorporate new software, fix errors, or change access statuses